 No Narrators Allowed!

-before his closes it with considerable force.
+before he closes it with considerable force.
 This is indeed frustrating.
 What could Snappsy possibly be doing inside?
 The speculations offered are not flattering.

 The comedic pacing in this story is priceless.
 As written by Julie Falatko Snappsy is an unassuming, average alligator who wants nothing more than to enjoy a good meal and a good book.
 On the other hand, the narrator seesaws between exaggeration, blandness and unwanted advice and comments while deftly evading reality and manipulating Snappsy and readers toward a desired conclusion.
 The alligator's answers in dialogue clearly depict his growing agitation and eventual desire to be the best kind of character.
 Here is another sample passage.